 A Distributed Constraint Optimization Problem (DCOP) [20, 13] is a commonly accepted and practical mathematical framework for solving coordination challenges in multi-agent systems.
-DCOPs are well-suited to handle many real-world problems, such as meeting scheduling [27], sensor networks [12], and management of energy resources [24].
+DCOPs are well-suited to handle many real-world problems, such as meeting scheduling [27], sensor networks [12], and the Internet of Things [24].